uber/cadence/docs/design/1533-host-specific-tasklist.md

   An identifier of the resource that will be consumed if a session is executed on the worker.
 For example, if a worker has a GPU, and a session for training a machine learning model is executed on the worker, then some memory on the GPU will be consumed.
 In this case, the resourceID can be the identifier of the GPU.

-**NOTE:** The user needs to ensure, on one host, there’s only one worker using a certain resourceID.
+**NOTE:** Users must ensure that only one worker uses a certain resourceID on a host.

 * **MaxCurrentSessionExecutionSize**